Đokica Stanojević: Early life and career

 Stanojević was born to a prominent local family that had lived in Đakovica since the Middle Ages.
 At the time of his birth, the city was located in the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.

 Stanojević is a graduated economist.
 In his youth, he played for KF Vëllaznimi.
 He was later manager of the local Secondary School of Economics, headmaster of the same school, managing director of the Metaliku company, and managing director of the Bambi wine and juice factory.

 Politician

 1990s

-In the 1990s, Stanojević was the chair of Đakovica's executive committee and mayor of the city.
-In a 2018 interview, he said that he stood down as mayor in 1996.
+Stanojević led the Đakovica municipal assembly's executive committee after the 1989 Serbian local elections, serving until 1992.
+On 18 January 1995, he was appointed by the Serbian government to lead a provisional administration in the municipality; this position was equivalent to mayor.
+He stood down from the role in 1996.

-He was a Socialist Party of Serbia (SPS) delegate in the Yugoslavian parliament's Chamber of Citizens in the 1996–2000 term.
-He was presumably elected for the Peć division, which included Đakovica and where an alliance led by the SPS won all five available mandates in 1996.
+The Socialist Party won all five available seats in the Peć division (which included Đakovica) in the 1996 Yugoslavian parliamentary election.
+Stanojević subsequently served as one of the party's representatives in the federal assembly.
+Online sources do not clarify if he was elected in 1996 or became a replacement delegate at a later time; the former scenario is more likely.

 Kosovo's majority Albanian community largely boycotted Serbian and Yugoslavian elections during the 1990s and participated in parallel institutions.